techgrounds/cloud-6-repo-rupaliBC/02_Cloud_1/AWS05_S3.md

 - Public access enabled
 - Upload a cat picture to your bucket.
 - Share the object URL of your cat picture with a peer.
 Make sure they are able to see the picture.
-### Exercise 2:
+### Exercise 2
-- Create new bucket with the following requirements:
+- Create new bucket with the following requirements
 - Region: Frankfurt (eu-central-1)
 - Public access enabled
 - Upload the four files that make up AWS’ demo website.